Where and how to open an international bank account

 For corporate accounts, the KYC process is much more tedious and normally, in addition to proof of identity, residence and wealth of each of the shareholders, directors and ultimate beneficial owners (UBOs) is required:

-- Certificate of incumbency (who are the shareholders, certified copy)
+- Certificate of incumbency (who are the shareholders and directors are, certified copy)

 - Certificate of good standing (paid government fees, certified copy)